 T’was some sixty years ago, or thereabouts.
 I am eight, ten years, twelve perhaps.
 In the nightstand in my parents’ bedroom I find a mysterious document.
 It is a stack of carbon copies of typed sheets.
 ‘General Police, Gelderland Province.
 Political Branch’ is printed in the left upper corner.
-[Read more…] about The fatal exchange

 Of four Juliuses